September 19, 2023

-On June 5th, 2023 the receiver was authorized to begin a court-ordered sale process of the land that several of StateView’s pre-construction home projects were to be built on among other related assets.
+On June 5th, 2023, the court-appointed receiver, KSV Advisory, was authorized to begin a court-ordered sale process of the land that several of StateView’s pre-construction home projects were to be built on, among other related assets.
 Those projects are: Minu Towns; Nao Towns; Nao Towns II; Nashville (Highview); BEA Towns; Elm; and High Crown.

-The sales process involves the receiver retaining realtors to market the land to maximize value for creditors.
-If sufficient, proceeds from the sales will be used, in part, to pay StateView’s creditors (which could include purchasers who paid deposits to StateView for pre-construction homes).
+The sale process involves the receiver retaining realtors to market the land to maximize value for creditors.
+Proceeds from the sales will be used, in part, to pay StateView’s creditors, which could include purchasers who paid deposits to StateView for pre-construction homes.
 Whether there will be any such recoveries and the amounts of such recoveries are uncertain at this time.

-Purchasers can have confidence that, if the purchase agreements are ultimately terminated as part of the court-ordered sale process or by transactions completed thereunder, and your deposits are not refunded by StateView through the receivership process, then you will be able to submit a Deposit Protection claim to Tarion.
+Purchasers can have confidence that if purchase agreements are ultimately terminated as part of the court-ordered sale process or by transactions completed thereunder, and deposits are not refunded by StateView through the receivership process, then you will be able to submit a Deposit Protection claim to Tarion.
 You can learn more about the deposit protection offered by Tarion here.

 There may also be a future claims procedure order made in the receivership proceedings, pursuant to which purchasers who paid deposits to StateView for pre-construction homes will be able to file claims.